iow-esm/main/Readme.md

 #### Available setups

 ##### HLRN in Göttingen
-You can find an example setup for a MOM5 for the Baltic sea coupled to a CCLM model for the Eurocordex domain under `/scratch/usr/mviowmod/IOW_ESM/setups/MOM5_Baltic-CCLM_Eurocordex/example`.
+You can find an example setup for a MOM5 for the Baltic sea coupled to a CCLM model for the Eurocordex domain under `/scratch/usr/mviowmod/IOW_ESM/setups/MOM5_Baltic-CCLM_Eurocordex/example_8nm_0.22deg`.
-The corresponding line in the `SETUPS` file could then look like `example user@glogin:/scratch/usr/mviowmod/IOW_ESM/setups/MOM5_Baltic-CCLM_Eurocordex/example`, where `user` should be replaced by your user name on the HLRN in Göttingen.
+The corresponding line in the `SETUPS` file could then look like `coupled_example user@glogin:/scratch/usr/mviowmod/IOW_ESM/setups/MOM5_Baltic-CCLM_Eurocordex/example_8nm_0.22deg`, where `user` should be replaced by your user name on the HLRN in Göttingen.
 It might be also necessary to add the full domain to the hostname, depending on your ssh configuration.
+Other example setups (also for uncoupled runs) can be found in `SETUPS.example` in this directory.

 **TODO:** Explain strucutre of the setup folder (= root directoy)